FraudMomo/fraudmomo/README.md

 ### Hi there 👋

+I am a Full-Stack Developer with a passion for creating high-quality applications.
+Chasing my childhood dream to take over the world (or by just driving a Porsche 992 GT3).
+Proficient in ***React, NodeJS, MySQL, AWS, Vue.js, Python, C++, PHP and Lua***.
+Currently studying computer engineering and moonlighting as a motorsport enthusiast.

+Thank you for taking the time to view my profile, I look forward to the opportunity to contribute to your projects.

 <!--
 **FraudMomo/fraudmomo** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.